 There is a lot of chatter recently about Genetically Modified Organisms, or more commonly termed GMO’s lurking in our food system.
 Genetically modified (GM) foods are foods derived from organisms whose genetic material (DNA) has been modified in a way that does not occur naturally.
 Foods are modified for many reasons including: herbicide resistance, nutrient value, virus resistance and increased yield.
 There are some big questions about GMO and many have still gone unanswered.
 Are they safe?
+Is GMO healthy?
 Why do we need them?
 How will they affect our ecosystem?
 Will they provide us with relief to hunger?
 Should food packages be labeled for them?

 Experts cite many pros and cons to GM foods.
 They have shown to be a valuable tool in helping large and small scale farmers produce more crops more efficiently, therefore making food more affordable.
 On the other hand, GM crops lead to reduced biodiversity and can impact soil microbes.
 In addition to herbicide resistance, GM crops increase the presence of weeds resulting in an agriculture system that relies heavily on multiple herbicide agents.
 In regards to safety, many scientist claim GM crops currently being used to be safe.
 However, admit that more research is needed and that GM crop safety should be determined on a case by case basis as each crop is modified in an entirely different way.
 For example, crops modified to be resistant to herbicides allow farmers to use chemicals to kill weeds but not the crop while other crops like papaya in Hawaii are modified to be resistant to a virus known to devastate papaya farms.